kholland4/mc4/README.md

 ### Running

-The server's runtime dependencies are `libsqlite3` and `libssl1.1`, but these will have been installed when the server was compiled.
+The server's runtime dependencies are `libsqlite3` and `libssl1.1`, but these will have been installed alongside the build dependencies.

 The server can be configured using an ini file (see [config_example.ini](server/config_example.ini)) or on the command line.
 For example: